-James Everell Henry (April 21, 1831 – April 18, 1912) – James E. Henry died at his home on April 18, 1912.
-He was a 19th and 20th-century timber baron best known for his logging practices and building of the Zealand Valley and East Branch & Lincoln Railroads in the New Hampshire White Mountains.
+James Everell Henry, Lincoln – Born in Lyman, New Hampshire on April 21,1831, James E. Henry died at his home in Lincoln, New Hampshire on April 18, 1912.
+He was a 19th and 20th-century timber baron best known for his logging practices and building of the Zealand Valley Railroad (1886-1897, end date is for entire Zealand operation) and East Branch & Lincoln Railroad (1893-1948) in the New Hampshire White Mountains.
 He forever changed the landscape of the White Mountains with his "cut it all" logging practices.

 More than likely, he will always be remembered as a timber baron, but he unknowingly made a contribution to the White Mountain National Forest that benefits us today.
 The old railroad grade of the East Branch & Lincoln Railroad has given outdoors enthusiasts access to some of the most remote regions of New England.